EPCCed/dirac-docs/docs/scheduler-update-2026.md

 behaviour from before the change.

 !!! note "Static 16-node block or greater setup cannot be recovered"
-    In the current configuration, the blocks in the topology that make up 16, 32, 64 or 128 node blocks are statically defined.
+    In the original configuration, the blocks in the topology that make up 16, 32, 64 or 128 node blocks are statically defined.
 In the updated configuration, any combination of 8 node blocks can make up larger jobs with strict blocking defined by `--switches` options as described below.